 Potential topics for the symposium submissions include, but are not limited to, state-of-the-art research achievements and advances in surgical robotics, rehabilitation and assistive robotics, prosthetics, image-guided interventions, haptics, safety of robot-assisted procedures, training of medical personnel, and discussing potential challenges from the clinical point of view.

 Call for Posters

-We invite participants to present their late-breaking research results in the form of posters in the symposium.
-To do so, 1-page abstract for poster presentations should be submitted.
+We invite researchers to present their late-breaking research results in the form of posters in the symposium.
+To do so, a 1-page abstract for poster presentations should be submitted.
 The abstract should include:

 - Maximum 500-words abstract

-General Chair: Jaydev P. Desai (Georgia Institute of Technology, USA)
+Jaydev P. Desai, Georgia Institute of Technology, USA (firstname.lastname@example.org)

 Nabil Simaan, Vanderbilt University, USA

 Aaron Young, Georgia Institute of Technology, USA